linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Financial Ratios/Comps Definition, How They're Used in Analysis, and Example.md

 ---
+aliases:
+- Alias_307_Comps Definition, How They're Used in Analysis, and Example.md
+- Alias_310_Comps Definition, How They're Used in Analysis, and Example.md
+tags:
+- tag_example
-title: "Comps Definition,  How They're Used in Analysis,  and Example"
+title: Comps Definition,  How They're Used in Analysis,  and Example
 ---

 # Comps Definition,  How They're Used in Analysis,  and Example
 ## WHAT ARE COMPS?